mwhittaker/papers/papers/stonebraker2005c.md

 projections.
 Projections can include columns from other relations as well so long as the two tables are linked by a foreign key.

-Column entries in a projection is assigned a logical **storage key** that is unique within a projection (but not across projections).
+Column entries in a projection are assigned a logical **storage key** that is unique within a projection (but not across projections).
 Column entries with the same storage key belong to the same logical tuple.
 Column entries in WS explicitly store their storage keys whereas tuples in RS compute them when